AlexChalk/die-cruncher/README.md

 ### Process

 My solution is recursive.
 It calculates the odds of a new number being rolled in a given rolling 'round', vs the odds of a new number not being rolled.
-It then calls itself to calculate the odds in each subsequent round, and so on.
+It then calls itself to calculate the odds in each possible subsequent round, and so on.

 Eventually it arrives at a point where it can calculate the odds of achieving *N* unique numbers after this and any future roll.
 This occurs in one of the three following scenarios: